 Sugar can also cause the release of endogenous opioids in the brain, which leads to a rush that may cause future cravings.

-Therefore, if your diet is high in added sugar, reducing your added sugar intake may come with some unpleasant symptoms.
+Therefore, if your diet is high in added sugar, reducing your added sugar intake may cause unpleasant symptoms.

 For some people, cutting all forms of added sugar from their diet is helpful.
 However, others may find this method too extreme.

-- Swap sweetened drinks for water.
-Cut out sugary soda, fruit juice, and energy drinks and replace them with plain or sparkling water.
-If you need a boost of flavor, add some mint or slices of lemon or lime.
+• Swap sweetened drinks for water: Cut out sugary soda, fruit juice, and energy drinks and replace them with plain or sparkling water.
+If you need a flavor boost, add some mint or slices of lemon or lime.

-- Start your day the low sugar way.
-Instead of reaching for that colorful box of sugary cereal or a frosted doughnut, fuel your body with a protein and fiber-rich omelet made with veggies and a side of avocado and fresh berries.
+• Start your day the low sugar way: Instead of reaching for that colorful box of sugary cereal or a frosted doughnut, fuel your body with a protein and fiber-rich omelet made with veggies with a side of avocado and fresh berries.

-- Choose unsweetened snacks.
-Your favorite granola or protein bar may be packed with added sugar.
-Choose whole, nutrient-dense snacks like nuts and seeds, whole fruit and nut butter, hummus and veggies, or hard-boiled eggs when you need a refuel.
+• Choose unsweetened snacks: Your favorite granola or protein bar may be packed with added sugar.
+When you need to refuel, choose whole, nutrient-dense snacks like nuts and seeds, whole fruit and nut butter, hummus and veggies, or hard-boiled eggs.

-- Rethink dessert.
-Instead of reaching for your favorite pint of ice cream or go-to candy bar after dinner, check in with yourself.
-Are you truly hungry or is your nightly sugar fix a hard-to-break habit?
-If you are truly hungry, reach for something high in protein and healthy fat like a handful of macadamia nuts or unsweetened Greek yogurt with berries and unsweetened coconut.
+• Rethink dessert: Instead of reaching for your favorite pint of ice cream or go-to candy bar after dinner, check in with yourself.
+Are you truly hungry, or is your nightly sugar fix a hard-to-break habit?
+If you are hungry, reach for something high in protein and healthy fat, like a handful of macadamia nuts or unsweetened Greek yogurt with berries and unsweetened coconut.

-Here are some tips to help you beat the side effects and avoid — or at least limit — some of the symptoms related to cutting sugar out of your diet.
+Here are some tips to help you beat the side effects and avoid — or at least limit — some of the symptoms related to reducing your sugar intake.

 Be realistic

-Although cutting all sources of added sugar might be helpful for some people, others do best by focusing on reducing or cutting out one source of added sugar at a time.
+Although cutting all sources of added sugar might be helpful for some people, others do best by reducing or eliminating one source at a time.

-For example, if the main source of added sugar in your diet is soda, try cutting back on or cutting out sugary beverages from your diet first before moving on to other sources of added sugar.
+For example, if soda is the main source of added sugar in your diet, try cutting back on or eliminating sugary beverages first before moving on to other sources of added sugar.

 There are many added sugar “detoxes” that involve cutting all added sugar from your diet for a specific time period.